 The Code of Student Conduct includes penalties such as a fine, reprimand, suspension of privileges, the requirement to move out of University accommodation and, in very serious cases, exclusion.

 For a full list of the potential penalties which can be applied by a Student Discipline Officer please see section 51, and for the penalties which a Student Discipline Committee can apply please see section 71 of the Code of Student Conduct.

 Can I contest the outcome?

 If you are found guilty of the alleged offenses and wish to appeal any penalty you have received then you are able to appeal this via the University’s Appeal procedures.
 Please note, there are strict deadlines involved in the appeals process and you would need to lodge an appeal within 10 working days of being informed of the outcome.
 You would also need to have specific grounds for an appeal.
-We have more information on our website and our advisers can support you with this process.
+We have more information on our website in the Appeal section here and our advisers can support you with this process.

 What not to do

 Once you are aware that an accusation has been made, we strongly recommend that you cease all contact with the person who has made a complaint.
-If you are the subject of a criminal investigation, you will need to seek advice from a solicitor.
+If you are the subject of a criminal investigation, you will need to seek legal advice from a solicitor.

 Don’t feel you need to deal with the situation on your own; our advisers can support you in your dealings with the University.
-You should be aware that you must inform the University if you are charged or convicted of particular criminal offenses while you are a matriculated student at the University.
+You should be aware that you must inform the University if you are charged or convicted of some criminal offenses while you are a matriculated student at the University.
 Our advisers can offer advice as to which criminal offenses need to be disclosed.

 Page last updated: